 Career and Salary Outlook

 According to the U.S. Bureau of Labor Statistics (BLS), job prospects for music directors and composers, including orchestrators, are expected to increase by 3% between 2014 and 2024, which is slower than average in comparison to all other occupations.
 Competition in this field remains high, and those who can work in different musical styles and produce quality work on a consistent basis might enjoy an advantage in the job market.
 In May 2015, the median annual salary for music directors and composers was $49,820, as reported by the BLS, although successful orchestrators may command significantly higher pay (www.bls.gov).

 Other jobs in the music field include the following:

 Dancers use the relationship between movement and sound to convey feelings and ideas or tell a story, and areas of expression can include ballet, jazz and modern dance.
 Choreographers develop and teach original movements or reinterpret existing dance scripts.
 While ballet dancers can begin their training as young as five and start dancing professionally at 18, instruction for most aspiring modern dancers begins in high school.
 Bachelor's and master's degrees in dance, available through fine or dramatic arts departments, can be found at some colleges and universities.

-As reported by the BLS, employment opportunities for dancers and choreographers are expected to increase at a slower-than-average rate of 6% between 2012 and 2022.
-The BLS also reports that, in May 2012, dancers were paid median hourly wages of $14.16.
-In the same month, choreographers earned median hourly wages of $18.33, or $38,120 a year (www.bls.gov).
+As reported by the BLS, employment opportunities for dancers and choreographers are expected to increase at an as-fast-as-average rate of 5% between 2014 and 2024.
+The BLS also reports that, in May 2015, dancers and choreographers were paid median hourly wages of $16.85 (www.bls.gov).

 Musicians and Singers